boatlogo The Waterside

 The scheme has a set of rules, which are now in need of an update, and which will be put to the committee at a forthcoming meeting.

 d.
-Action Resulting from the Inflationary Pressures arising from the War in
+Action Resulting from the Inflationary Pressures arising from the War in the Ukraine.

 The Government and other agencies have provided a variety of grants for the relief of poverty or to help parishioners to pay their utility and other bills.
 With the approval of the committee and the blessing of Ludham Parish Council, the LVCS steering group has applied for and received this money for distribution.
 (Five grants totalling £27,020.)
 This money has all been handled using the LVCS bank account because it seemed sensible and there was little alternative.
 As inflation is decreasing, it seems likely that this funding stream will cease and the LVCS bank account can then revert to its normal long-term use.
 Our treasurer has reported that in the light of all this extra funding the bank has suggested that the scheme might become a Registered Charity.
 However, as already stated, it is almost certain that the extra funding will shortly be no more and the need for Registered Charitable status will hopefully disappear with it.